 USPTO Website: An Overview of Online Tools and Resources

-Speaker: Craig Morris, Office of the Deputy Commissioner for Trademark Operations, USPTO
+Presented by the Office of the Deputy Commissioner for Trademark Operations, USPTO, (2012)

 Overview of trademark tools and resources available at www.uspto.gov, including "Basic Facts About Trademarks"; instructional "how-to" videos; trademark FAQs; processing timelines; electronic systems for searching the USPTO's database of registered marks and pending applications, filing applications and other forms, checking status, and viewing documents; the Acceptable Identification of Goods and Services Manual; and the Trademark Manual of Examining Procedure.